 As much as marketing conferences helped me, so did marketing blogs, podcasts and books.
 I started subscribing to marketing blogs because I needed to figure out our marketing strategy and stay on top of trends.
 Content from Yoast, Moz, HubSpot, CCO, and others helped me bring leads into our website using content marketing and SEO best practices.

 As far as marketing books, I read books such as Value Proposition Design, The Long Tail, and Everybody Writes.
-But for me, the book that finally connected the light bulb in my head on technical marketing was TREW's own book, Smart Marketing for Engineers.
-This book was written for the lone marketers at technical companies and it will give you everything you need to fill your marketing and sales funnels.
+But for me, the book that finally connected the light bulb in my head on technical marketing was TREW's own book, Content Marketing, Engineered.
+This book was written for marketers at technical companies, and it will give you everything you need to fill your marketing and sales funnels.

-Wendy Covey, CEO and Co-Founder of TREW, recently published a new book, Content Marketing, Engineered.
-The book guides business leaders and marketers through a proven, end-to-end content development process -- from identifying who to write for and what to write, to writing, publishing, promoting, and measuring compelling content that turns curious prospects into customers.
+Content Marketing, Engineered guides business leaders and marketers through a proven, end-to-end content development process -- from identifying who to write for and what to write, to writing, publishing, promoting, and measuring compelling content that turns curious prospects into customers.

 6. Re-Use Content to Maximize Your Efforts

 There's only one of you, so work smarter, not harder.
-An smart way to maximize your time and efforts is by repurposing content.
-Repurposing content means to post to additional media or target an additional segment.
+A smart way to maximize your time and efforts is by repurposing content.
+Repurposing content means posting to additional media or target an additional segment.
 Revamping content involves customizing or updating content to remain relevant or vertical specific.

 Repurposing could include taking a series of blog posts and bundling them into an ebook, or taking content from a recent analyst study and turning it into a webinar.
 Revamping content include updating content so it remains relevant.
 An example of this can be taking an old and outdated white paper and updating it with new graphics, links or calls-to-actions (CTAs).